gpeterson406/GreenwoodBookHTML/07-simpleLinearRegressionInference.md

 Remember that for any interval estimate, the true value is either in the interval or it is not and our confidence level essentially sets our failure rate!
-Because PIs push into the tails of the assumed distribution of the responses these methods are very sensitive to violations of assumptions so we should not use these if there are any concerns about violations of assumptions as they will work as advertised (at the ***nominal*** (specified) level).
+Because PIs push into the tails of the assumed distribution of the responses, these methods are very sensitive to violations of assumptions.
+We should not use these if there are any concerns about violations of assumptions as they will not work as advertised (at the ***nominal*** (specified) level).

 \indent There are two ways to explore CIs for the mean and PIs for a new observation.
 The first is to focus on a specific $x$-value of interest.
 The second is to